TY-Cheng/LoG-IV/docs/benchmark_protocol.md

 decoded price, quote-derived liquidity score, or IV-derived Greeks.

-Observed reconstruction and next-day forecasting remain useful diagnostics, but they are not the first paper-facing task.
+Observed reconstruction and next-day forecasting remain useful diagnostics, but they are not the first manuscript-level task.

 ## Splits